asr1/digital-garden/src/site/notes/Misc/Licensing VS DRM.md

 I don't believe that.
 Even a physical lock only keeps honest folk honest.
 It's a sign that you don't want them in your backyard, not the end-all-be-all measure against them getting there.
 Picking a lock isn't terribly hard.
 Circumventing one is even easier.

 So how does an artist get paid in a world with no DRM?
 They get paid by honest folk.
 Steam and iTunes (both platforms with DRM, I should add) both showed that software isn't unattainable.
 When you have affordable, accessible software, people buy it!
 Any song for 99¢?
 Hell yeah!
 Games going on sale for dirt cheap?
 Steam backlogs longer than a lifespan are a common pattern for PC gamers!
-And sure, some of that ties into [[Consumerism\|Consumerism]], but that's a different argument entirely.
+And sure, some of that ties into [[Politics and Culture/Culture/Consumerism\|Consumerism]], but that's a different argument entirely.

 What I'm saying is this: if you put out cheap software and make it accessible for people, they will support it.
 When they can't legally, easily, or affordably get that software, they stop supporting it and turn to piracy.
 I personally once bought five copies of Sentinels of the Multiverse on Steam because they were less than a dollar a piece.
 I knew I'd give them to friends eventually.